HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 ```

-_INSERT_ operation into the table __'quiz'__ to add a new row with values for the following columns based on a selected record:
+_INSERT_ operation on the table __'quiz'__ to add a new row with values for the following columns based on a selected record:
 - cid
 - autograde
 - gradesystem